-The feasibility for the provision of a Medical Centre has been assessed with regard to exposure of this facility to flood risk.
-A risk management approach based on Flood Emergency Response Plan has been assessed for the Medical Centre.
+The feasibility for the provision of a childcare centre in Stage 1B development of Marrickville Metro shopping centre has been assessed with regard to exposure of this facility to the flood risk.
+A risk management approach based on a Flood Emergency Response Plan has been developed for the childcare centre.

-The proposed Medical Centre is a general practice and not likely to treat patients with medical emergencies.
+In a flood emergency, the proposed childcare centre would provide shelter-in-place for the children and the staff.
 In the unlikely event of a medical emergency, the ambulance can be facilitated to arrive at the centre to transfer the patient to a hospital.

-The Medical Centre would be setup under the RACGP standards, which include emergency management during natural disasters.
-Subscription to the Emergency Response Planning Tool (ERPT) by RACGP would provide the Medical Centre with appropriate means for managing the flood emergency.
-Along with the FERP for the Stage 1B development, the ERPT would provide suitable measures for managing the flood risk.
+The childcare centre would be setup under the State Government planning Guidelines, which include guidelines for emergency management during natural disasters.
+The emergency plan prepared under these Guidelines would provide the childcare centre with appropriate means for managing the flood emergency.
+Along with the FERP for the Stage 1B development, the emergency plan for the childcare would provide suitable measures for managing the flood risk.